jdoleary/Spellmasons/docs/TasksLongTerm.md

     - messages arriving out of order
 - When a user disconnects on overworld it doesn't check if everyone has voted (this may not be a problem once i switch to the cauldron overworld)
+- Like how dying at start of turn didn't end turn until 24be49dfb4904bc81e683c903ffe0bdcdfc75065, maybe other death causing events wont end turn.
+Maybe I should add a check in the unit code when they take damage to always see if it's a player